ucrbioinfo/AMPS/README.md

 6. <code> -iga, --include_gene: does the predictor include the gene annotation in the input?
 True/False</code>
 7. <code> -ira, --include_repeat: does the predictor include the repeat annotation in the input?
 True/False</code>
 8. <code> -tr, --train_size: training dataset size, number of inputs for training</code>
-9. <code> -ws, --window_size: window size, number of including nucleutides in a window</code>
+9. <code> -ws, --window_size: window size, number of including nucleotides in a window</code>
 10. <code> -ct, --coverage_threshold: minimum number of reads for including a cytosine in the training/testing dataset</code>
 11. <code> -on, --organism_name: sample name, for saving the files</code>
 12. <code> -mcs, --memory_chunk_size: number of inputs in each memory load</code>